-- I. At present the ultimate owner of all land in Britain is the Crown, but most of it, including its minerals and resources, is controlled by private individuals under the freehold system. - 2.
-This effective private ownership of land has led to an inequitable distribution of tenure and, because of the absence of external controls, land is often severely misused.
-Any system of reform must correct these misuses and take into account the fiscal anomolies created by the freehold system.
-Some of these are as follows:- - 2.I A rating system which leaves vacant land free of duty, but taxes heavily any improvement. - 2.2 Freehold landlords collect rent but pass on none of it to the State or community. - 2.3 The State receives no income from land used for roads, railways or waterways. - 2.4 Land is valued in capital rather than annual terms. - 3.
-Land is the most important asset any nation possesses and all people have a right to share equally in its utilisation. - 4.
-All land, but not the buildings on it, should be held in trust by the State and the system of freeholding stopped. - 4.I Compensation to present freeholders should by allowed only where land has been purchased within the last 30 years. - 4.2 Land should be held on lease only, but no lease should continue after the death of the title holder.
-In renegotiating a lease priority will be given to the late title-holder's dependents.
+- 10100 At present the ultimate owner of all land in Britain is the Crown, but most of it, including its minerals and resources, is controlled by private individuals under the freehold system. - 10200 This effective private ownership of land has led to an inequitable distribution of tenure and, because of the absence of external controls, land is often severely misused.
+Any system of reform must correct these misuses and take into account the fiscal anomalies created by the freehold system.
+Some of these are as follows: - 10201 A rating system which leaves vacant land free of duty, but taxes heavily any improvement. - 10202 Freehold landlords collect rent but pass on none of it to the State or community.

+- 10203 The State receives no income from land used for roads, railways or waterways. - 10204 Land is valued in capital rather than annual terms. - 10300 Land is the most important asset any nation possesses and all people have a right to share equally in its utilisation. - 10400 All land, but not the buildings on it, should be held in trust by the State and the system of freeholding stopped. - 10401 Compensation to present freeholders should be allowed only where land has been purchased within the last 30 years. - 10402 Land should be held on lease only, but no lease should continue after the death of the title holder.
+In re-negotiating a lease priority will be given to the late title-holder's dependants. - 10403 Present title-holders of rural property will be given the first choice of tenancy, but properties exceeding 1000 acres in hill areas and 150 acres on arable land will be divided into smaller lots and leased independently. - 10404 Forest, catchment areas and barren hill land shall not be leased to individuals. - 10405 Rent should be collected from all land, including railways, roads, waterways and idle land except where it is idle through bureaucratic delays.